PyO3/pyo3/guide/src/features.md

 ### `multiple-pymethods`

-This feature enables a dependency on `inventory`, which enables each `#[pyclass]` to have more than one `#[pymethods]` block.
-This feature also requires a minimum Rust version of 1.62 due to limitations in the `inventory` crate.
+This feature enables each `#[pyclass]` to have more than one `#[pymethods]` block.

 Most users should only need a single `#[pymethods]` per `#[pyclass]`.
-In addition, not all platforms (e.g. Wasm) are supported by `inventory`.
+In addition, not all platforms (e.g. Wasm) are supported by `inventory`, which is used in the implementation of the feature.
 For this reason this feature is not enabled by default, meaning fewer dependencies and faster compilation for the majority of users.

 See [the `#[pyclass]` implementation details](class.md#implementation-details) for more information.